Brian Dennehy

-Early life
+Early life and education

 Brian Manion Dennehy was born on July 9, 1938, in Bridgeport, Connecticut, to Hannah (Manion), a nurse, and Edward Dennehy, a wire service editor for the Associated Press.
 He had two brothers, Michael and Edward.
 He was of Irish ancestry and was raised Catholic.
 The family relocated to Long Island, New York, where Dennehy attended Chaminade High School in the village of Mineola.

-He entered Columbia University in New York City on a football scholarship in the fall of 1956.
-He paused his college education to serve five years in the U.S. Marines, stationed in the U.S., Japan, and Korea.
+Dennehy entered Columbia University in New York City on a football scholarship in the fall of 1956, pausing his college education for five years to serve in the United States Marine Corps.
 He returned to Columbia in 1960 and graduated in 1965 with a B.A. in history.
 While acting in regional theater he supported his family by working blue-collar jobs including driving a taxi and bartending.
 He hated his brief stint as a stockbroker for Merrill Lynch in their Manhattan office in the mid-1970s.
 He later described how working odd hours allowed him to attend matinee theater performances that provided his acting education: "I never went to acting school—I was a truck driver and I used to go see everything I could see—Wednesday afternoons".
 (Note: Some sources say Dennehy attended or earned a degree at the Yale School of Drama.
-Nothing similar appears in Dennehy's New.
-York Times obituary, and Yale publications that routinely identify graduates do not identify Dennehy that way.
+Nothing similar appears in Dennehy's New York Times obituary, and Yale publications that routinely identify graduates do not identify Dennehy that way.
 Nor is Yale mentioned in the interview published in Columbia College Today that discusses his early years at length.
 Dennehy once described the decade following his graduation from Columbia without mentioning Yale: "From 1965 to 1974 I served the best possible apprenticeship for an actor.
 I learned firsthand how a truck driver lives, what a bartender does, how a salesman thinks.
 I had to make a life inside those jobs, not just pretend".)
 In the 1970s, stage performances in New York led to television and film work.